At Our Lady and Saint Teresa’s we are very lucky to have our own forest where we run our forest school sessions.

 The philosophy of our forest school is to encourage and inspire children, through positive outdoor experiences.
-The children engage in tasks and challenges which promotes independence, motivation and self-control.
+The children engage in tasks and challenges which promote independence, motivation and self-control.
 The sessions are child driven; the adults are there to facilitate and assist and to oversee safety.

 Forest school encourages development in all areas of a child’s learning, including physical, social, emotional, spiritual, scientific, and self-confidence.